LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 Since our prediction will make mistakes, we want to make the best out of it, so we are choosing a price which we are paying for different kind of mistakes.
 This is called loss or loss-function.
 An easy example of a loss-function could be:
 $ loss(\hat{y}, y) = \begin{cases} 0, \hat{y} = y \\ 1, \hat{y} \neq y \end{cases}$
-More interseting is the so called Risk.
-The risk defines the expectations how often our model do a mistake.
+More interseting is the so called Risk. **The risk defines the expectations how often our model do a mistake**.
 Remember, the mistake is connected to the before defined loss-function.
 Therefore we can define the risk in case of our prediction/estimation as :
 - $R[\hat{Y}]:=\mathbb{E}_{(X,Y)\sim \mathbb{P}}[loss(\hat{Y}(X),Y)]$